Cluster formation for weakly interacting kinetic Langevin dynamics: Analysis of the kinetic McKean-Vlasov PDE

 Finally, we arrive at

 In matrix form, this becomes

 with $\bm{c}(t,k):=\big(c_0(t,k),\ c_1(t,k),\ c_2(t,k),...\big)^T$ and

-The mean-field system described by \eqref{eq: Fokker-Planck} now undergoes a phase transition when the linear stability analysis is no longer valid \cite{garnier2017consensus}.
-In particular, the phase transition occurs if the linearization \eqref{eq: linearized_density} is unstable.
-This happens when the eigenvalue of the linear system \eqref{c-ODE} with largest real part is positive for some frequency $k$, i.e.,
+{The uniform state of the mean-field system described by \eqref{eq: Fokker-Planck} loses local stability when the linear stability analysis is no longer valid \cite{garnier2017consensus}.
+In particular, this linear instability threshold is crossed if the linearization \eqref{eq: linearized_density} is unstable.} This happens when the eigenvalue of the linear system \eqref{c-ODE} with largest real part is positive for some frequency $k$, i.e.,

-Due to the tridiagonal structure of the matrix $\mathbf{A}(k,\beta)$ in \eqref{c-ODE}, this quantity is difficult to estimate analytically and we use spectral methods to numerically approximate $\psi_{\max}(\beta)$ for the considered potentials.
+Due to the tridiagonal structure of the matrix $\mathbf{A}_{\gamma}(k,\beta)$ in \eqref{c-ODE}, this quantity is difficult to estimate analytically and we use spectral methods to numerically approximate $\psi_{\max}(\beta, \gamma)$ for the considered potentials. {Although the growth rate \(\psi_{\max}\) depends on \(\gamma\), the linear instability threshold in \(\beta\) is observed, and is expected on thermodynamic grounds, to be independent of \(\gamma\).} We thus define the critical (inverse) temperature $\beta_{c}$ by